 Digital literacy – the use of standard office software, email and eSafety

-A Level Computing is an option open to pupils in the Sixth Form.
+Many pupils opt to study GCSE Computer Science and A Level Computer Science is an option open to pupils in the Sixth Form.

 - Three computer rooms, each with 20 workstations, printing facilities and projectors